 Abamectin comes in a liquid, gel, and dust.
 Most abamectin products are formulated to deal with specific types of pests.
 Low-concentration abamectin gels can be bought in most retail stores.
 High-concentration abamectin products come in liquids, but cannot be sold at a retail level.

 The EPA currently doesn’t have any laws on what percentage of abamectin can be sold at the retail level, but if you have questions on safe application, call your local exterminator at (833) 431-0401.

 Abamectin vs. Other Products

 There are lots of strong chemical products out there to help you ward off pests.
 Let’s look at some other products that compare to abamectin.

 Abamectin vs. Fipronil

 This ingredient works similarly to Abamectin by attacking a pest’s nervous system, however, fipronil is safer to use around pets.
-If you have an issue with an infection on your pet, try fipronil.
+If you have issues with pests on your pet, try fipronil products.

 Abamectin vs. Bifenthrin

 This ingredient also works by attacking the nervous system, and targets similar pests to abamectin.
 Bifenthrin has limitations on what can be sold in retail stores.